epimorphics/lr-landing/README.md

 make run
 ```

-N.B The docker image is built with a base path because the prodcution environment
+N.B The docker image is built with a base path because the production environment
 utilises a proxy to ensure the correct application is accessed.
 You will need
 to access the application via a local proxy to display the application correctly.